 Returns an Array object into which substrings of the result of converting this object to a String have been stored.
 The substrings are determined by searching from left to right for occurrences of separator; these occurrences are not part of any substring in the returned array, but serve to divide up the String value.
-The value of separator may be a String of any length or it may be a RegExp object (i.e., an object whose [[Class]] internal property is "RegExp"; see 15.10).
+The value of separator may be a String of any length or it may be a RegExp object (i.e., an object with a [[NativeBrand]] internal property whose value is NativeRegExp ; see 15.10).

 The value of separator may be an empty String, an empty regular expression, or a regular expression that can match an empty String.
 In this case, separator does not match the empty substring at the beginning or end of the input String, nor does it match the empty substring at the end of the previous separator match.
 (For example, if separator is the empty String, the String is split up into individual characters; the length of the result array equals the length of the String, and each substring contains one character.)
 If separator is a regular expression, only the first match at a given position of the this String is considered, even if backtracking could yield a non-empty-substring match at that position.
 (For example, "ab".split(/a*?/) evaluates to the array ["a","b"], while "ab".split(/a*/) evaluates to the array["","b"].)